PhysicsJake/PhysicsJake-Data-Graphics/reports/correspondence.md

 **RL** D4 presentation notes.

-If ggsave doesn't work, try png() function followed by dev.off()
+If ggsave doesn’t work, try png() function followed by dev.off()

 vertical bands that might explain the drop in life exp., e.g., WW1, WW2, policy changes such as the start of medicare/medicaid, the start of social security, tobacco advertising banned

 compared to what? other industrialized countries?